general-patches/general-patches/README.md

 🔭 My name is Gianni Volpi.

-🌱 I’m currently studying Applied Maths and Computer Science at the University of Pretoria.
+🌱 I’m a third year student currently studying Applied Maths and Computer Science at the University of Pretoria.

 ⚡ Some of my interests include: coding, drones, 3D printers, basically anything mechanical and of course, Lego.